ibrahim-sisar/ET6-CDSP-group-09-repo/README.md

 # ![banner](notes/images/banner2.png)

 [![Typing SVG][badge-1]](https://git.io/typing-svg)
-**Atmosfear** is a data science group project that explores the global challenge of air pollution and its impact on public health.
-Our goal is to uncover patterns in how different pollutants dominate across world cities and how these patterns relate to regional trends in respiratory and cardiovascular illnesses.
-By identifying these pollutant profiles and their health correlations, we aim to fill a critical research gap and hopefully support more targeted, pollutant-specific policy interventions.
+**Atmosfear** is a data science project investigating the global health impacts of PM₂.₅, an ultrafine pollutant small enough to penetrate deep into the lungs and bloodstream, yet pervasive enough to affect billions worldwide.

+We explore how long-term exposure to PM₂.₅ has shaped the burden of cardiovascular and respiratory diseases across countries with varying levels of socio-demographic development.

+Our goal is to humanize the data, to reveal the unequal health risks of polluted air and help inform more targeted, life-saving environmental and public health interventions.

 ---